 I’m going to be upfront about this, these brownies aren’t fancy or refined.
 I have other recipes that are, but this one unashamedly isn’t one of them.
 They have vegetable oil instead of melted butter and corn syrup instead of honey.
-They don’t have chocolate slowly melted in coffee stirred into them (you’ll have to wait for my Devil’s Food Cake for that one) but they’re delicious.
+They don’t have chocolate slowly melted in coffee stirred into them (check out my Minty Devil Cake for that one) but they’re delicious.
 And there are two good reasons that they are the way they are: first, I started using this recipe in elementary school when I didn’t know any better and it’s faster and easier to measure vegetable oil then it is to melt butter when you’ve already pulled out a metal bowl and second, I tried it the other way once and it just wasn’t the same.
 Since neither I, nor probably most of you, are classical trained bakers let’s just call it good and move on.
 So that’s my disclaimer, now on to the brownies.

 Like I said earlier, I have been making these brownies for years and always come back to them because they are easy to make and really yummy.
 The thing that really makes them stand out is the frosting.
 Brownies with frosting?
 Yes, trust me, you’re going to love it.
 It’s kind of like a layer of soft fudge on top of your brownie.

 Sterling decided to help me this time around which always makes baking more fun and a bit more messy.
 So first thing off Sterling donned his new apron from Olive You Sew (a great Etsy seller that sells non-frilly aprons which are harder to find than you would think).

 Now it was time to get messy.
 We did use the mixer for the brownies but it’s really easy with just a spoon too.
 For the frosting I would go with either a hand mixer or a whisk because as pretty as the Kitchen Aid is its not great at getting everything on the bottom and this is a pretty small recipe.

 1 cup sugar

 1/2 cup nuts (optional)